The Little Things Make All The Difference

 First Tip: Use the Safety Chains – Always.

 There was a time when I was against the concept of “safety chains“.
 Seems like a silly duplication.
-What I’ve come to realize, however, is the safety chains are not there to compensate in case the trailer hitch fails, they are there to compensate in case I fail.
-Yes, that’s right.
+What I have come to realize, however, is the safety chains are not there to compensate in case the trailer hitch fails, they are there to compensate in case I fail.
+Yes, that is right.
 If I fail to tighten the hitch properly, or if I fail to seat the ball, or if I fail to connect or tighten something, then the chains are there to compensate for my screw-up.

 And, along those lines, I truly hope other drivers also use their safety chains properly just in case they inadvertently miss something with their trailer hitch.
 My life, and your life, just might depend on it.